Dunanh/Msc-thesis-lob-price-prediction/README.md

 ## Overview
 This repository contains the code from my MSc thesis in Economics (cand.polit.) from the University of Copenhagen.
-The project predicts the mid-price direction of the SPY index (S&P 500 ETF) using machine learning models trained on high-frequency limit order book data.
+The project predicts the mid-price direction of the SPDR S&P 500 ETF Trust (Ticker: SPY) using machine learning models trained on high-frequency limit order book data.

 ## Data